 OS and Applications

 Configuration Management and Management Options

-These tools provides a centralized control panel to manage all your other endpoint security features.
+These tools provides a centralized control panel to manage all your other endpoint security features and requirements.
 System administrators use configuration management to edit and establish policies, receive alerts, view audit trails and detect when users are attempting an override.
 This allows greater visibility into threats and gives administrators the ability to make exceptions when users need to access certain applications or information.